punkt-a/punkt-a.github.io/content/faq.en.md

 Currently no. It's possible this will be a thing in the future.
 If you're interested in organizing this as part of Punkt A, get in touch.
 {{< /qa >}}
 {{< qa "Are there indoor Parkour gym sessions?" >}}
 No, not under the Punkt A "label"/on this website.
-Punkt A is explicitely about outside training sessions, especially because it's often not free of charge to use Parkour gyms.
+Punkt A is explicitely about outdoor training sessions, especially because it's often not free of charge to use Parkour gyms.
 {{< /qa >}}

 &nbsp;